 Cindy Crosby is the author, compiler, or contributor to more than 20 books.
-Her most recent is "The Tallgrass Prairie: An Introduction," (2017 Northwestern University Press).
-Look for her new book, "Tallgrass Conversations: In Search of the Prairie Spirit" in spring of 2019 (with Thomas Dean, Ice Cube Press).
+Her most recent is "Tallgrass Conversations: In Search of the Prairie Spirit" with Thomas Dean (2019, Ice Cube Press).
+She is also the author of "The Tallgrass Prairie: An Introduction," (Northwestern University Press, 2017).
 Her writing is also included in "The Tallgrass Prairie Reader" (2014, University of Iowa Press).
-She teaches prairie ecology, prairie literature, and prairie ethnobotany in the Chicago area, and is a prairie steward who has volunteered countless hours in prairie restoration.
-See Cindy's upcoming speaking and teaching events at www.CindyCrosby.com.
+She teaches prairie ecology, prairie literature, nature writing, and prairie ethnobotany in the Chicago area, and is a prairie steward who has volunteered countless hours in prairie restoration.
+See Cindy's upcoming speaking and teaching events at www.cindycrosby.com.

 - May 2019